 I am not sure who they were targeting here to buy the houses, likely wealthy investors looking for tax depreciation benefits as it certainly wasn’t for the locals.

-The average house price in Daylesford, Vic is $820,000, so slotting in $3million+ mansions into this regional town, wasn’t the smartest move.
 In fact, since 2023, the capital growth year-on-year has been declining here.
-Not only that, but the quarterly growth in Daylesford was also -4.37% with a 12-month growth of -7.08%.
-With many regional towns in Australia currently thriving and experiencing periods of strong growth, they really did not investigate location at all when they selected Daylesford.
+Not only that, but the quarterly growth in Daylesford was also -4.37% with 12-month growth of -7.08%.

-Daylesford favours properties that have historical value, and are quaint cottages, not large modern mansions with infrared saunas.
+Daylesford favours properties that have historical value and are quaint cottages, not large modern mansions with infrared saunas.

-The properties that were built by contestants clashed with the demand and style of the location and ignored the markets preferences, resulting in a lack of viability and interest come auction day.
+The properties that were built by contestants clashed with the demand and style of the location and ignored the market’s preferences, resulting in a lack of viability and interest come auction day.

 Location is crucial when building a property that you are planning to sell at a profit.
 The local market directly influences the property’s desirability, demand, and value.

-It appears that the production team have really missed the mark in this season of the block in many facets.
+It appears that the production team have really missed the mark in this season of The Block in many facets.

-They have chosen a market with negative capital growth, the area has a lack of amenities and there is no market for high end modern luxury houses in this area.
+They have chosen a market with negative capital growth, the area has a lack of amenities, and there is no market for high-end modern luxury houses in this area.

-Through lack of due diligence on the location, the show and producers certainly did a disservice to the contestants.
-The contestants trusted that their effort and time away from work and family would be rewarded and it is a fair assumption that the contestants would assume producers would have done enough due diligence and research on the area and market that they would be in favour of prospective buyers.
+The contestants trusted that their effort and time away from work and family would be rewarded, and it is a fair assumption that the contestants would assume producers would have done enough due diligence and research on the area and market that they would be in favour of prospective buyers.

 The lack of due diligence and market research ultimately set the contestants up for failure by not aligning the type of property to the demand of the market.